Pronunciation of English ⟨wh⟩: Wine–whine merger

 The area indicated shows the areas in the southeastern United States with the greatest contrast between //hw// and //w//.
 In most other areas of the United States, the pronunciations have merged.

-The wine–whine merger is the phonological merger by which //hw//, historically realized as a voiceless labio-velar approximant [ʍ], comes to be pronounced the same as plain //w//, that is, as a voiced labio-velar approximant /[w]/.
-John C. Wells refers to this process as Glide Cluster Reduction.
+The wine–whine merger is the phonological merger by which //hw// came to be pronounced the same as //w//, with both being a voiced labio-velar approximant /[w]/.
+John C. Wells refers to this process as glide cluster reduction.
 It causes the distinction to be lost between the pronunciation of wh and that of w, so pairs of words like wine/whine, wet/whet, weather/whether, wail/whale, Wales/whales, wear/where, witch/which become homophones.
 This merger has taken place in the dialects of the great majority of English speakers.

-Extent of the merger

 The merger seems to have been present in the south of England as early as the 13th century.
 It was unacceptable in educated speech until the late 18th century, but there is no longer generally any stigma attached to either pronunciation.
 In the late nineteenth century, Alexander John Ellis found that //hw// was retained in all wh- words throughout Cumbria, Northumberland, Scotland and the Isle of Man, but the distinction was largely absent throughout the rest of England.

 The merger is essentially complete in England, Wales, the West Indies, South Africa, Australia, and in the speech of young speakers in New Zealand.
 However, some conservative RP speakers in England may use //hw// for wh, a conscious choice rather than a natural feature of their accent.

 The merger is not found in Scotland, most of Ireland (although the distinction is usually lost in Belfast and some other urban areas of Northern Ireland), and in the speech of older speakers in New Zealand.
-The distribution of the wh- sound in words does not always exactly match the standard spelling; for example, Scots pronounce whelk with plain //w//, while in many regions weasel has the wh- sound.
+The distribution of the wh- sound in words does not always exactly match the standard spelling; for example, Scots pronounce whelk (also sometimes spelled welk) with plain //w//, while in many regions weasel has the wh- sound.

 Most speakers in the United States and Canada have the merger.
 According to Labov, Ash, and Boberg (2006: 49), using data collected in the 1990s, there are regions of the U.S. (particularly in the Southeast) in which speakers keeping the distinction are about as numerous as those having the merger, but there are no regions in which the preservation of the distinction is predominant (see map).
 Throughout the U.S. and Canada, about 83% of respondents in the survey had the merger completely, while about 17% preserved at least some trace of the distinction.

-Possible homophones

-Below is a list of word pairs that are likely to be pronounced as homophones by speakers having the wine–whine merger.